DiabloPower/burn2cool/README.md

-# Burn2Cool — CPU Throttle Daemon
+# Burn2Cool — The ROG Tamer CPU Throttle Daemon

 A small, efficient Linux daemon that dynamically adjusts CPU maximum frequency based on temperature.
 It provides runtime control, profile management, an embedded web UI (optional) and an ncurses TUI (optional).